Clifton-upon-Dunsmore

 Clifton-upon-Dunsmore is a village and civil parish in the Rugby borough of Warwickshire in England on the north-eastern outskirts of Rugby, approximately 2 mi from Rugby town centre.
-The population of the parish taken at the 2011 census was 1,304.
+The population of the parish taken at the 2011 census was 1,304, increasing to 2,991 at the 2021 census.
 Clifton is counted as being part of the Rugby built-up area, but is considered separate from the town.
+The parish also includes the new development of Houlton to the south of the old village, which may account for the large population increase since 2011.